by James Fletcher

 You’re no stranger to traditional filmmaking, and the obvious challenges of working in the studio system.
 Can you explain what it was about A.I. that caught your interest as a means of longform filmmaking?

-“It was a very rudimentary, machine generated movie, called Window Seat, but it was, at the time, historic, because it was the first AI feature film ever made.”
+“It was a film called Window Seat, and it was, at the time, historic, because it was the first feature film ever made with complete AI video and performances.”

 I understand Window Seat wasn’t received with much enthusiasm and drew some criticism online.
 Can you share your personal insights on how you dissected that negative feedback and found a positive pathway forward?
 Or even a general perspective on dealing with online vitriol as a creative.